sovrynn/ecdo/0-FOUNDATION-THEORY/electromagnetism/README.md

 *"An electromagnetic field (also EM field) is a physical field, mathematical functions of position and time, representing the influences on and due to electric charges.[1]
 The field at any point in space and time can be regarded as a combination of an electric field and a magnetic field.
 Because of the interrelationship between the fields, a disturbance in the electric field can create a disturbance in the magnetic field which in turn affects the electric field, leading to an oscillation that propagates through space, known as an electromagnetic wave."*

-## Paleomagnetism

-Inclination in paleomagnetic data refers to the angle between the Earth's magnetic field and the horizontal plane at a specific location.

 ## Citations

 1. https://en.wikipedia.org/wiki/Electric_field